Franco-Flemish double-manual harpsichord,

 outside lid painting, the spine decoration and the stand.
 The

-inside and the outside of the case are decorated on a ground of thick gold leaf
+outside of the case is decorated on a ground of thick gold leaf

 with oil paintings on top of the gold, a process known in the eighteenth century as ‘vernis

 martin’.
-The painting on the top of the lid
+The figure paintings on the top of the lid,

-These paintings and decorations have now been cleaned and, once
+These paintings and decorations have now been cleaned and, now

-restored, the affected parts should look particularly brilliant and beautiful.
+restored, the affected parts look particularly brilliant and beautiful.

-The stand is particularly fine and beautifully carved and
+The stand is particularly fine, and is beautifully carved and

 gilded.
 The height of the stand is

-greater than normal and raises the instrument into a high playing position.
+greater than normal and raises the instrument into a higher playing position (to

 Important